Spatial modeling of shot conversion in soccer to single out goalscoring ability: Results

 The above results are summarized in table \ref{tab:comparison}.

-As a final piece, we wanted to see how accurately we can predict outcomes based on the model we developed.
+As a final piece, we want to see how accurately we can predict out-of-sample outcomes based on the model we developed.
 At this point, one should keep in mind that this is a case of rare events binary regression and one of the main issues with these scenarios is that the prediction problem is immensely difficult and some calibration method is always needed, which further requires more information on the whole population, as pointed out by \citet{king01}.
-Since we did not have that information, we had to rely on usual prediction methods (refer to \Cref{subsec:prediction}).
-We used cross-validation techniques to evaluate how good the predictions are, by taking a subset of the full data (approximately 90\%) to learn the model and applying it on the rest (approximately 10\%).
-Afterwards, in order to evaluate the prediction efficiency, we followed the general scoring rules outlined by \citet{merkle13}.
+Since we do not have that information, we have to rely on usual prediction methods (refer to \Cref{subsec:prediction}).
+We use cross-validation techniques to evaluate how good the predictions are, by taking a subset of the full data (approximately 80\%) to learn the model and applying it on the rest (approximately 20\%).
+Afterwards, in order to evaluate the prediction efficiency, we follow the general scoring rules outlined by \citet{merkle13}.

 In the aforementioned study, the authors discussed the beta family of proper scoring rules, proposed by \citet{buja05} for binary regression problems, in detail.
 Using different combinations of the parameters $(\alpha,\beta)$ for the beta distribution, one can choose the most appropriate scoring rule.
 For example, $\alpha=\beta=0$ corresponds to log score while $\alpha=\beta=1$ corresponds to Brier score.
 On the other hand, \citet{merkle13} presented another way of thinking about the parameters, where one can assume that the value of $\alpha/(\alpha+\beta)$ (or $1-\alpha/(\alpha+\beta)$) is the cost of a false positive (or false negative).
 In light of this, one should note that scoring rules with $\alpha<\beta$ emphasize low-probability forecasts, in the sense that such a scoring rule would heavily penalize a prediction that attach a low probability to a successful outcome (goals).
 Similarly, scoring rules with $\alpha>\beta$ emphasize high-probability forecasts.
-Using the R package `scoring' (\citet{Scoring}), we have computed the scores for different values of $\alpha/(\alpha+\beta)$.
+Using the R package {\sf scoring} (\citet{Scoring}), we have computed the scores for different values of $\alpha/(\alpha+\beta)$.
 The logarithm of the scores for the three models are plotted against different cost functions in \Cref{fig:score-cost}.